bus-time/backend/README.md

 ## Deploying Bus Time Database Version

-You will need SQLite 3.8.+, SSH keygen tool, Python 2.7.+ and PIP installed.
+You will need SQLite 3.8.+, SSH, Python 2.7.+ and PIP installed.

 1. Generate RSA key pair that will be used for deploy data signing.